Bethel Babies’ Home (BBH)

 Finding caring staff

-Our managers, house mothers and nannies play a critical role in the lives of the children we look after, and we take great care in the way we choose them.
+Our managers, house mothers and nannies play a critical role in the lives of the children we care for, and we take great care in the way we choose them.
 It’s essential that our children have the consistency of long-term carers.
 We look for committed Christians who are able to devote their lives to these beautiful children, teaching them the principles of growing up to serve God.